gmanatole/Biologging_Toolkit/README.md

 ## How to run the code

 Most code behaves in the same way.

-First, define the following :
+Here is a simple example of how you can run the Acoustic class :
 ```from SES_tags.process import Acoustic

 depid = 'ml18_185b'  # Enter name of deployement ID (Will be the name of the processed dataset created)